d-bl/GroundForge/Reversed-engineering-of-patterns.md

 Finally read the matrix from the symbols within one tile.
 Note that empty spots require a dash as shown on [choose stitches](Choose-Stitches), it would get confusing with this example.

+To see if it is possible to reduce a rectangular tile to bricks, divide the rectangle in four quadrants.
+If the upper left equals the lower right and the upper right equals bottom left, you can use the top half or bottom half as brick tile.
+It saves id's of stitches to assign.

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/matrix-example.png)